A Biofashion

 FAQs

-What is biofabrics?
+What are biofabrics?

 Biofabrics are innovative materials made from biological sources, including natural fibers and biosynthetic fibers, designed to be more sustainable than traditional textiles.

-How does it reduce carbon?
+How do they reduce carbon?

 By designing clothes that need less water and energy, we cut emissions.